-Truthdigger of the Week: Speaker of the U.K. House of Commons John Bercow: Natasha Hakimi
+Truthdigger of the Week: John Bercow, Speaker of the U.K. House of Commons: Natasha Hakimi

 Every week the Truthdig editorial staff selects a Truthdigger of the Week, a group or person worthy of recognition for speaking truth to power, breaking the story or blowing the whistle.
 It is not a lifetime achievement award.
 Rather, we’re looking for newsmakers whose actions in a given week are worth celebrating.

+I attended the debate and heard many Labour and Scottish National Party members of Parliament (MPs) voice their concerns about Trump’s clear Islamophobia.
+This issue was especially alarming to representatives with Muslim constituents who’d been discriminated against in the aftermath of the U.S. Republican candidate’s comments.

+I remember quite well that Conservatives joined in the Trump-bashing.
+Tories (Conservatives) such as Victoria Atkins came up with creative insults, such as “wazzock” (meaning a stupid or annoying person), for the American candidate.
+But it seemed clear that Conservatives were intent on leaving the door to the U.K. open to this privileged white male (not so much to Europeans or refugees, as we learned in subsequent months).

-I recall how several Conservatives smirked as they reminded colleagues that this could be the future leader of the United States they were talking about banning, and that while many didn’t expect Americans to hand him a victory, it didn’t seem right to restrict the billionaire’s freedom of movement or speech.
-But that was January, 2016—when many Americans, myself included, wouldn’t have believed Trump would win the presidency.
+I recall several Conservatives smirking as they reminded colleagues that it was potentially the future leader of the United States whom they discussed barring.
+It didn’t seem right to these Tories to restrict the billionaire’s freedom of movement or speech.
+But that was January 2016—when many people, myself included, didn’t believe Trump would become president.

-Fast forward a year and here we are, in the midst of Trump-fueled polemic after Trump-fueled polemic.
-Prime Minister Theresa May, who replaced David Cameron in July 2016 after the Brexit vote did not go his way, was the first world leader to visit the newly minted U.S. president.
-Pictures of the two holding hands were printed in U.K. newspapers, and May even proclaimed she’d hoped to ignite a relationship similar to that enjoyed by Margaret Thatcher and Ronald Reagan in the 1980s.
-Many suspect, however, that May, a vicar’s daughter, and, well, a woman, wasn’t too pleased to embrace the man who said people who shared her biology should be grabbed by the—well, you know the story.
-But, having begun the unprecedented process to sever some of many ties with the European Union, May knows she’ll have to look elsewhere for trade deals.
+Fast-forward a year and here we are, in the midst of Trump-fueled polemic after Trump-fueled polemic.
+Prime Minister Theresa May, who replaced David Cameron in July after the vote on leaving the European Union did not go his way, was the first world leader to visit the newly minted U.S. president.
+Pictures of the two holding hands were printed in U.K. newspapers, and May even proclaimed that she hoped to establish a relationship similar to that enjoyed by Margaret Thatcher and Ronald Reagan in the 1980s.

+Some suspect, however, that May, a vicar’s daughter and, of course, a woman, wasn’t too pleased to embrace the man who said people who shared her biology could be grabbed by the—well, you know.
+But having begun the process to sever some ties with the European Union, May knows she’ll have to look elsewhere for trade deals.
 This may explain her eagerness to visit Trump, hold hands and invite him to Great Britain for a state visit.

-Many Britons, however, don’t agree with May’s decision, especially as the most controversial of Trump’s executive orders, often referred to as the “Muslim ban,” reached ears overseas.
-As a nation with a substantive Muslim population, some who hold dual citizenship and could potentially be banned from traveling to the U.S. despite assurances to the contrary from the U.S. Embassy, one could see why the order rattled more than a few Brits.
+Many Britons don’t agree with May’s decision, especially as news of the most controversial of Trump’s executive orders, often referred to as the “Muslim ban,” reached ears overseas.
+Britain has a substantial population of Muslims, some of whom hold dual citizenship and potentially could be banned from traveling to the U.S. despite assurances to the contrary from the U.S. Embassy.
+Therefore, it’s understandable that the order rattled more than a few Brits.

-Yet another petition has been drafted regarding a ban on Trump, this time breaking the previous record as it approaches 2 million signatures, forcing Parliament to discuss his banning once again on Feb.
-20. Thousands protested outside the prime minister’s residence at 10 Downing Street soon after she returned from the U.S., and it seems thousands more will protest again in Parliament Square as the debate goes on.
-Labour Party opposition leader Jeremy Corbyn also called for Trump to be uninvited, an effort backed by close to 170 MPs.
+Now another petition has been drafted regarding a ban on Trump.
+With a record-breaking 2 million signatures, the petition has gotten Parliament to again discuss barring him (the debate is scheduled for Feb.
+20).
+Thousands protested outside the prime minister’s residence at 10 Downing St. soon after she returned from the U.S., and thousands more may protest again in Parliament Square as the debate goes on.
+Labour Party opposition leader Jeremy Corbyn called for Trump to be uninvited, an effort backed by nearly 170 MPs.

-This week, another obstacle was placed in Trump’s path to having tea with the Queen.
-Speaker of the House of Commons John Bercow said that while he’d previously been against the U.S. president addressing MPs in Westminster Hall (an “honor” granted only to Nelson Mandela, Barack Obama, Charles de Gaulle, Aung San Suu Kyi and Pope Benedict XVI thus far), now that the travel ban had been issued, he was vehemently opposed to such an event taking place.
-Here’s the full transcript of what he had to say on the matter:
+On Monday, another obstacle was placed in Trump’s path.
+Speaker of the House of Commons John Bercow said that while he’d previously been against the U.S. president addressing MPs in Westminster Hall (an honor so far granted only to Nelson Mandela, Barack Obama, Charles de Gaulle, Aung San Suu Kyi and Pope Benedict XVI), now that Trump’s travel ban had been issued he was even more vehemently opposed to such an event taking place.
+Here’s an excerpt from the full transcript of what Bercow had to say on the matter:

-And since Bercow is one of the three people who are authorized to make this call, Trump may have to settle for a visit to the U.K. where he will not get to address the House of Commons.
-He will however, still get to hang out with the Queen, although Prince Charles may not be interested in attending given his recent speech about the dangers of populism.
+Because Bercow is one of the three people authorized to make this call, Trump may have to settle for a visit during which he will not get to address the House of Commons.
+He will, however, still get to meet with the queen, although Prince Charles may not be interested in attending, given his recent speech about the dangers of populism.

-Bercow, a member of the Tory Party, came under a lot of fire for his comments, especially from fellow conservatives.
-While his speech received applause from many MPs and inspired MP Dennis Skinner, who Bercow once expelled from the gallery for an impolite reference to then-prime minister David Cameron, to shout, “Well done.”
+Bercow, a member of the Tory Party, came under a lot of fire for his comments, especially from fellow Conservatives.
+But his speech received applause from many MPs and inspired colleague Dennis Skinner to shout, “Well done.”
+(Bercow once expelled Skinner from the gallery for an impolite reference to then-Prime Minister David Cameron.)

-The speaker was never said to be a Tory favorite.
-He was voted in in June 2009 and some suspect it was Labour votes that helped him gain his position.
-That may be because while the conservative with working class roots was once a member of some radical right-wing groups, the older he got, the more toward the center he moved.
-Some could even say he moved left on issues like gay rights, which he passionately defends, and the right to consume marijuana, having declared a “clampdown on cannabis smokers would be ‘absurd.’ ” He’s also been known to try to modernize the House of Commons by getting rid of some wigs and breeches to make it “marginally less stuffy and forbidding.”
+Bercow is not considered a Tory favorite.
+Although he was once a member of some radical right-wing groups, he has moved toward the center over time.
+He passionately defends gay rights and supports the right to consume marijuana, having stated that a “clampdown on cannabis smokers would be ‘absurd.’ ” He also has tried to modernize the House of Commons by getting rid of such trappings as wigs and breeches to make it “marginally less stuffy and forbidding.”

 Some Tories are so annoyed at Bercow’s recent comments that they’re plotting a vote of no confidence.
-But the vote is unlikely to work in their favor and Bercow, who survived a similar coup in 2015, seems unfazed by the rumors.
-Although May has refused to say she has confidence in the speaker since the comments, Corbyn has come to his defense, saying Bercow “speaks for Parliament.”
-The Labour leader added,
+But Bercow, who survived a similar attempt in 2015, seems unfazed by the rumors.
+Although May has refused to say she has confidence in the speaker since his recent comments, Corbyn has come to his defense, saying Bercow “speaks for Parliament.”
+The Labour leader added:

-Bercow did apologize to the Speaker of the House of Lords for not having discussed the decision with him before expressing it, but stood by his comments.
-At a time when much of the war against what some call Trump’s increasing tyranny seems to be fought on Twitter and TV, it must sting the reportedly thin-skinned president to have a leading politician from one of America’s closest allies say he doesn’t want to be in the same room as him.
-Bercow highlighted Trump’s racism and sexism as the main reasons behind his reticence to have Trump speak in the House of Commons, issuing a bold rejection of both the president’s statements and actions against Muslims, Mexicans and women, among others.
+Bercow did apologize to the speaker of the House of Lords for not having discussed his decision with him before announcing it, but he stood by his comments.
+Bercow cited Trump’s apparent racism and sexism as the main reasons behind his decision, and he issued a bold rejection of the president’s statements and actions against Muslims, Mexicans, women and others.

-And so the resistance to Trump continues spread to the unlikeliest of places: to the somewhat stuffy and still a bit forbidding galleries of the Houses of Parliament of the nation that once colonized ours.
-While it may seem as if so many U.S. figures are emerging to combat the new president that one un-breeched man in Britain will hardly make a difference, it is important that people abroad who use their pulpits to speak out against Trump also be recognized since global, mounting pressure is crucial to combating injustices.
+And so the resistance to President Trump spreads to an unexpected place: the somewhat stuffy and still a bit forbidding galleries of the British houses of Parliament.
+Although so many American figures are resisting the new president that the British speaker’s stance may not seem to matter, it is important that those abroad who use their pulpits to speak out against Trump also be recognized.
+Mounting global pressure is crucial to combating injustice.

-Thus, for standing up and speaking out against Donald Trump despite the uproar this would cause within his own party, John Bercow is our Truthdigger of the Week.
+For standing up and speaking against Trump despite the uproar it caused within his own party, John Bercow is our Truthdigger of the Week.

 Advertisement